-The Winter Lights Festival runs from November 26, 2021 – February 28, 2022.
-Visit the Nikka Yuko Japanese Garden – Events page for more information.
-Special friends & family packages are available as well as private bookings for corporate events / family reunions.
+The Winter Lights Festival runs Wednesdays-Sundays 6 pm – 10 pm (last entry at 9 pm) from November 30, 2022 – February 26, 2023.
+Visit the Nikka Yuko Japanese Garden – Events Calendar for more information.
+Special friends & family packages (admission, drinks, and cookies included) are available as well as private bookings for corporate events / family reunions.

 Evening finds us in the swimming pool and hot tub at the Coast Hotel & Conference Centre.
 Since the hotel restaurant, Firestone Restaurant & Bar, is full with a one-hour wait, we order takeout and relax in our room.

 Morning dawns bright and frosty.
 After a scrumptious brunch at Chef Stella Diner, we explore the historic downtown and Galt Gardens, then head to Jump LA Trampoline Park (formerly Get Air) to warm up.
 We discover that two hours is plenty of time to get a great workout!
 Tip: Bring grippy socks if you have them; otherwise you will have to purchase some.